 Now more than ever, stress can feel like an ever-present part of life.

-Whether you work in an office or factor, or manage a household and watch after wildly energetic kids, every week can bring a host of stressful situations.
-Particular stressors can affect some groups disproportionately.
+Whether you work in an office, at home or a factory, or manage a household and care for energetic kids, every week can bring many stressful situations.
+Particular stressors can affect some groups more than others.
 And that’s to say nothing of the ongoing pandemic.
-COVID-19, its economic impact, and the social isolation of lockdowns took a toll on many Americans’ mental health.
+COVID-19, its economic impact and the social isolation of lockdowns took a toll on many Americans’ mental health.

-Let’s talk about some of the sources of stress – and what we can do to manage stress.
+Let’s talk about some of the sources of stress and what you can do to manage stress.

 But first, a basic question you may be asking:

 Is stress really a problem?

 Yes, especially if your “stressed out” feeling remains constant, or chronic.
 Chronic stress can affect your physical and mental health.
 It can weaken your immune system and cause physical symptoms too.

 Talking about stress and its impact on our lives is still somewhat taboo.
 That’s especially true for some groups: Among Black communities, for example, acknowledging stress may be viewed as inconsistent with a strong work ethic.
 Many in the Black community may not feel as though they have the luxury to worry about stress management.

 Common causes of stress

 When people cite what’s causing them stress, many answers have remained near the top of the list for years.